Aglow (adjective)

 one lacking professional skill

-It is learned that the impact might produce a sudden brightening of the
+It is learned that the impact might produce a sudden brightening of the comet visible to

 amateur astronomers with small telescopes.